How subscriptions can strengthen loyalty & customer relationships

 Keeping your current audience base happy will not only reduce customer churn but also extend those customers' lifetime value and reduce your acquisition costs.

-Sherwen Studios Whitepaper, The Future of Subscription Commerce is up for Renewal
+The Future of Subscription Commerce is up for Renewal, Sherwen Studios

 A final point of consideration is to look at what communication you have with previous subscribers.

 We've identified that a customer could choose to cancel their subscription at any time for several reasons.
-But just because a customer is no longer an active subscriber does not mean they should drop out of your sales funnel altogether.
+Former subscribers should not be treated as lost customers.

 There are numerous ways you can use technology to reach out to previous customers, encouraging them to sign up again.
 From emails to push notifications, your approach to former subscribers should focus on why they chose to drop out.